Aktollkynn/GoProject/README.md

 Progress 4:
-In fourth progress, our team created registration, users can register in the website and their data will appeared and stored in database
+In fourth progress, our team created registration, users can register in the website and their data will appeared and stored in database we also have a branch here - https://github.com/Aktollkynn/GoProject/tree/Report4